-Yashua Klos was born in 1977 in Chicago, Illinois and lives and works in Los Angeles, California.
+Yashua Klos was born in 1977 in Chicago, Illinois and lives in Harlem and works in the Bronx.
 He is a visual artist who employs a unique process of collaging his own woodblock printed textures to engage ideas about Blackness as an adaptive material for survival strategies.
-Klos’ work have been shown in museums and galleries across the states and internationally, including the Studio Museum of Harlem ; the Weatherspoon Museum, Greensboro, NC ; What If The World, Johannesburg, South Africa ; Tilton Gallery, New York City, NY ; UTA Artist Space in LA and The Frist Art Museum, Nashville, TN .
-Klos’ first solo museum show is in 2022 at the Wellin Museum in Clinton, NY.
+Klos’ work has been shown in museums and galleries across the states and internationally, including the Studio Museum of Harlem, the Weatherspoon Museum, Greensboro, North Carolina, What If The World in Johannesburg, South Africa, Tilton Gallery in New York City, and UTA Artist Space in LA and The Frist Art Museum, Nashville, TN .
+Klos’ first solo museum show was in 2022 at the Wellin Museum in Clinton NY.
 Klos’ works have been reviewed in the NY Times, and he’s been awarded residencies at Skowhegan, The Vermont Studio Center, and Bemis.
 He is the recipient of a Joan Mitchell Fellowship and a NYFA grant.
 His work is part of the collections of Kalamazoo Institute of Arts, The Seattle Museum of Art, and The Wellin Museum at Hamilton College.
-Yashua Klos presented his first solo exhibition with Zidoun Bossuyt Gallery Luxembourg in September 2022.
+Yashua Klos presented his first solo exhibition at Zidoun-Bossuyt Gallery in Luxembourg in September 2022.